anushri-sharma/Google-IT-Support-Certificate/Course 3 -Operating Systems and You: Becoming a Power User/Module 5 -  Process Management/README.md

 **Signal**: A way to tell a process that something has just happened

-Suspended apps: A command that will tell the OS to suspend background mobile apps
+**Suspended apps**: A command that will tell the OS to suspend background mobile apps

 Task Manager: A Windows utility that allows you to gain information about what tasks you have running in the background